jayin92/SatelliteSfM/README.md

 ```

 ---
 ### Post-Processing

-After running SatelliteSfM, post-process the results to perform skew correction and convert to the final format.
+After running SatelliteSfM, post-process the results to perform skew correction, convert to the final format, and generate masks for valid pixels.

 #### Usage
 ```bash